jlpteaching/gem5-assignment-template/README.md

 ## Using codespaces

 - Note: There isn't a good way to enable prebuilt devcontainers, so the first time students open the codespace it will take a few minutes to clone gem5, etc.

+## Notes

+- The resources in `workloads` will not have the right paths (in the files `gem5-config.json` and `resources.json`) unless the script `.devcontainer/on_create.sh` is run.
+This script is automatically run when using codespaces or a devcontainer, but will not automatically run if you're using this repository directly on your local machine.